Differentiating Between Mechanical and Logical Failures in NAS QNAP QVP-41B RAID Arrays

 Additionally, it is important to ensure that the switch or router you are using supports the required networking protocols and features for the NAS device, such as Gigabit Ethernet, VLAN support, and link aggregation, if needed.

-Although NAS QVP-41B can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS QVP-41B can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view